-We improve the health of American democracy by instituting reforms that align citizens’ interest with politicians’ incentives.
+We improve the health of American democracy by instituting reforms that align citizens’ interests with politicians’ incentives.

 About Us